hikeventures/hikeventures.github.io/_posts/articles/products/2016-09-20-gopro-hero-5-session-iphone-7.markdown

 Certainly, you might also get more scratches on your iPhone 7 screen.
 The surface of the iPhone screen is much larger than the surface of the camera lens of the <a href="http://amzn.to/2ekq5Zy" rel="nofollow" target="_blank">GoPro Hero 5 Black</a> / <a href="http://amzn.to/2el7Buj" rel="nofollow" target="_blank">GoPro Session</a>.

-If audio recording is not important to you then you could also consider purchasing the older <a href="http://amzn.to/2cDRqEi" rel="nofollow">GoPro Session</a> instead and save some money.
-You may also check for discounts <a href="/deals/" target="_blank">here</a>.
+If audio recording is not important to you then you could also consider purchasing the older GoPro Session instead and save some money.